Painter602/EDLogReader/README.md

 I run this script in parallel with Joystick Gremlin (JG, link: https://whitemagic.github.io/JoystickGremlin/ ).

 JG is not required to run this script.

+# Contact
+Either raise an issue here, or message me (Painter) on Virpil's forum